-Claim: President Obama changed the decor in the Oval Office from a red, white, and blue color scheme to a "Middle Eastern" one.
+Claim: President Obama changed the decor in the White House from a red, white, and blue color scheme to a "Middle Eastern" one with a "Muslim prayer curtain."

 Examples:[Collected via e-mail, August 2010]